Frequently Asked Questions (FAQ's)

 Who can register for the Getting Ready for High School program?

-The program is open to all students who have completed grade 8 and are entering grade 9 in the next academic year.
-However, the program is designed to familiarize students with the school that they will be attending in the fall.
+The program is open to all students who have completed grade 8 and are entering a DDSB secondary school for grade 9 in the next academic year.
+However, the program is designed to familiarize students with the school that they will be attending in the fall so students should register for their new home school.

 Employment and Volunteer Opportunities

-Where and when can I apply for summer school positions?
+Can post-secondary students apply for summer school job positions?

-All positions are posted on the “Apply to Education” website beginning as early as Jan each year.
+All positions are posted on the “Apply to Education” website starting late March each year.
 Please check the site often for job postings.
 You must apply to an open posting to be considered.
-Note: Many of our teaching positions are open to internal candidates only and will be accessible internally only.
-General Timelines for Postings.

 Exams